awsdocs/amazon-eks-user-guide/doc_source/managing-vpc-cni.md

     --output text
 ```

-Replace `v1.11.2-eksbuild.1 ` in the `create-addon` command with the version returned in the output that you want to add and then run the `create-addon` command\.
+Replace `v1.11.2-eksbuild.1` in the `create-addon` command with the version returned in the output that you want to add and then run the `create-addon` command\.

 ------

-## Updating the Amazon VPC CNI Amazon EKS add\-on<a name="updating-vpc-cni-eks-add-on"></a>
+## Updating the Amazon VPC CNI plugin for Kubernetes add\-on<a name="updating-vpc-cni-eks-add-on"></a>

 **Important**
-Before updating the Amazon VPC CNI Amazon EKS add\-on, confirm that you do not self\-manage any settings that Amazon EKS manages\.
+Before updating the Amazon VPC CNI plugin for Kubernetes add\-on, confirm that you do not self\-manage any settings that Amazon EKS manages\.
 To determine which settings Amazon EKS manages, see [Amazon EKS add\-on configuration](add-ons-configuration.md)\.

-This procedure is for updating the Amazon VPC CNI Amazon EKS add\-on\.
-If you haven't added the Amazon VPC CNI Amazon EKS add\-on, complete the procedure in [Updating the Amazon VPC CNI self\-managed add\-on](#updating-vpc-cni-add-on) instead\.
-Amazon EKS does not automatically update the Amazon VPC CNI add\-on when new versions are released or after you [update your cluster](update-cluster.md) to a new Kubernetes minor version\.
-To update the Amazon VPC CNI add\-on for an existing cluster, you must initiate the update and then Amazon EKS updates the add\-on for you\.
+This procedure is for updating the Amazon VPC CNI plugin for Kubernetes add\-on\.
+If you haven't added the Amazon VPC CNI plugin for Kubernetes add\-on, complete the procedure in [Updating the Amazon VPC CNI plugin for Kubernetes self\-managed add\-on](#updating-vpc-cni-add-on) instead\.
+Amazon EKS does not automatically update the add\-on when new versions are released or after you [update your cluster](update-cluster.md) to a new Kubernetes minor version\.
+To update the add\-on for an existing cluster, you must initiate the update and then Amazon EKS updates the add\-on for you\.

 We recommend that you update one minor version at a time\.
 For example, if your current minor version is `1.9` and you want to update to `1.11`, you should update to the latest patch version of `1.10` first, then update to the latest patch version of `1.11`\.

-You can update the Amazon VPC CNI Amazon EKS add\-on on your 1\.18 or later cluster using `eksctl`, the AWS Management Console, or the AWS CLI\.
+You can update the Amazon VPC CNI plugin for Kubernetes add\-on on your `1.18` or later cluster using `eksctl`, the AWS Management Console, or the AWS CLI\.

 ------
 #### [ eksctl ]

 **To update the Amazon EKS add\-on to the [recommended version](#manage-vpc-cni-recommended-versions) using `eksctl`**

-1. Check the current version of your `vpc-cni` Amazon EKS add\-on\.
+1. Check the current version of your add\-on\.
 Replace *my\-cluster* with your cluster name\.

    ```
    eksctl get addon --name vpc-cni --cluster my-cluster